bdzhalalov/Motivator_motivations/README.md

 You can use [Motivator_users](https://github.com/Bahch1k/Motivator_users) project or use Postman to test API.

-Don't forget create `.env` file to setup anvironment variables like `API-KEY` or variables to connect to the database.
+Don't forget create `.env` file to setup environment variables like `API-KEY` or variables to connect to the database.